mmaitre314/phi3-experiments/README.md

 --|--
 Hugging Face | `OutOfMemoryError` on GPU, super slow on CPU ONNX CUDA | Basic generation running
-ONNX DirectML | `ImportError: DLL load failed while importing onnxruntime_genai` ONNX CPU | Basic generation running
+ONNX DirectML | `The GPU will not respond to more commands` ONNX CPU | Basic generation running

 Benchmark for 'Tell a joke' prompt: